I am a facilitator of change in complexity. I connect worlds of people, ideas and actions for the common good.

 Examples of what I do

-What could the future of development cooperation look like?
+What could the future of international development look like?
 Which future scenario is the most desirable?
-What does this mean for Dutch development organisations?
+What does this mean for the strategy development by Dutch development organizations?
 Various stakeholders from the Dutch development sector went to work with these questions.
 Perspectivity designed and facilitated the six-months-long process.

-A bundle with 18 stories on complex transformation processes.
-Stories told from different perspectives shared by facilitators, initiators, managers and citizens.
-About the challenges they encounter, the things that work and the lessons they learned when navigating in...
+A bundle with 18 stories on complex transformation processes, shared by facilitators, initiators, managers and citizens.

 Perspectivity led a large and intensive co-creation process for shaping Buurtteams (neighbourhood teams) Amsterdam.